Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Analysis of Neurocognitive Data from the ABCD Study

-This measure also shows the advantage of selective inference methods, which yield shorter intervals relative to the estimated effect sizes.
-Finally, we compare the confidence intervals for parameters selected by both methods.
-Some of the selected predictors vary across methods since each method performs its own model selection; however, rough comparisons may still be possible when there is substantial overlap in the selected sets.
-The length ratios range roughly between 1.2 and 1.8, again demonstrating the advantage of selective inference.
-To put this in context, Table \ref{tab:avg_results} reports the average number of features selected and further deemed significant across the 11 tasks for each method, as well as the average number of shared features between the comparable data splitting selective inference procedures.
+We have also compared MTL(0.7) + SI to data splitting, applying DS(0.67) and DS(0.5) jointly to all four tasks.
+MTL(0.7) + SI seems to improve model selection relative to data splitting, with more of the selected features surviving inference.
+As shown in Figure \ref{fig:inference_results}, MTL(0.7) + SI also yields a shorter median confidence interval length than data splitting, both overall and for predictors that are selected by both MTL(0.7) + SI and either DS(0.67) or DS(0.5).
+Note that some of the predictors vary between approaches since each method performs its own model selection; however, rough comparisons may still be possible when there is substantial overlap in the selected sets.
+Table \ref{tab:avg_results} reports the average number of features selected and further deemed significant across the four tasks for each method, as well as the average number of shared features between selective inference and each data splitting procedure.
 The overlap is significant, making the comparison more meaningful.